jjpal/blue2greensalon/docs/Data Dictionary Data Sources and Elements.md

      - client_code:	unique client code
      - stylist: staff member to provide the service
      - service_code: service code for the booking
-     - booking_date: date the service is scheduled to be provided.
+     - booking_date: date the service is scheduled to be provided
-     - booking_time: time the service is scheduled to be provided.
+     - booking_time: time the service is scheduled to be provided
+  - Format: CSV

 * service_listings
   - Columns: